-- Audit, Risk and Compliance Committee
+- · Audit, Risk and Compliance Committee

 - Nomination Committee

 - People and Culture Committee.

 The Board's Charter and those of its Board Committees can be found on our website www.metcash.com under the heading 'Corporate Information' in the Investor Centre.
+The Charters were updated during the year in light of the 4th Edition of the ASX Principles and Recommendations.